 Shearman & Sterling LLP is a limited liability partnership organized under the laws of the State of Delaware.
-Shearman & Sterling (London) LLP is a limited liability partnership organized under the laws of the State of Delaware for the practice of law in the United Kingdom and Italy.
+Shearman & Sterling (London) LLP is a limited liability partnership organized under the laws of the State of Delaware for the practice of law in the United Kingdom.
 Shearman & Sterling is a partnership organized under the Hong Kong Partnership Ordinance and registered with the Law Society of Hong Kong for the practice of law in Hong Kong.
-Our firm operates in association with Dr. Sultan Almasoud & Partners for the practice of law in Saudi Arabia.
+Shearman & Sterling LLP practices in Italy in association with Studio Legale Associato Shearman & Sterling.
+Shearman & Sterling LLP operates in association with The Law Firm of Dr. Sultan Almasoud for the practice of law in Saudi Arabia.

 Prior results do not guarantee a similar outcome.
 Content is provided for your convenience and does not constitute legal advice.